Using your Blue Badge

 You can’t use your Blue Badge everywhere - some areas have different parking schemes for disabled people.

-Before you travel, check where you can park with a Blue Badge on GOV.UK to avoid getting a ticket, or on your local authority's website if you're parking in Scotland.
+Before you travel, check where you can park with a Blue Badge on GOV.UK to avoid getting a ticket, or on the local council's website if you're parking in Scotland.

 Your Blue Badge usually lets you park for free and for as long as you need to park: